SkoolNotes/Taproot/KBhHIST201ColdWarEssayPlanningJack.md

 "Why is it important for the French to maintain their conservatism?"

+- I am doing two things in one sentence.
+Should break into two sentences
+	- "How is the cold war impacting the global situation w.r.t.
+France + China"
+		- => Cold war creates an **opportunity** of nationalist abmitions
+		- => Cold war creates a **sense of diplomatic timeliness (urgency)** + opportunity, which brings urgency to both affirm nationalistic values // inter. preeminence

 1) In the 1960s, CW dynamics created an timely opportunity for china + us to assert national position on the international stage
 2) To do so, however, countries had to balance values and pragmatism in order to ultimately support their goal of doing so.

-**Cold war dynamics of the 1960s created a timely opportunity for the development of Sino-French relationships for both states to assert their position on the international stage.
+**Cold war dynamics of the 1960s created a diplomatically timely opportunity for the development of Sino-French relationships for both states to assert their need for increased international recognition.
+In order to

 ****